Croft233/LDPC_SW_Code/README.md

 ## Overview

 - **Integration of LDPC Codes:**
-  LDPC codes, known for their sparse parity-check matrices and efficient decoding (via the sum-product algorithm), are incorporated into the Slepian-Wolf framework to boost performance :contentReference[oaicite:1]{index=1}.
+  LDPC codes, known for their sparse parity-check matrices and efficient decoding (via the sum-product algorithm), are incorporated into the Slepian-Wolf framework to boost performance.

 - **Objectives:**
   - To implement and evaluate an LDPC-based Slepian-Wolf coding scheme.